Surya-24/Secure_Bank/README.md

 Now the last step is to open any browser like Chrome, Microsoft Edge or Brave.

-In the search bar paste the given link in the Command Prompt or simply type http://localhost:5000/ and check link to be inserted or explore the website.
+In the search bar paste the given link in the Command Prompt or simply type http://localhost:5000/ and for more details of working demo of this website check https://youtu.be/q6efMO0pS2Q this video.

 Thank You 😃